IrinaVKuznetsova/CirGO/README.md

 #### Formatted three columns input for visualisation
-Note: there is no header.
+Note: there is no header

 | | | |
 |-|-|-|